tomblind/local-lua-debugger-vscode/README.md

 A simple Lua debugger which requires no additional dependencies.

 ---
+## Notice of Breaking Change
+Beginning in version 0.3.0, projects which use sourcemaps to debug code transpiled from another language (such as TypescriptToLua), **must** specify the [`scriptFiles`](#scriptFiles) launch configuration option in order to use breakpoints in the original source files.
+This allows these to be resolved at startup instead of at runtime which allows for a significant performance increase.

+---
 ## Features
 - Debug Lua using stand-alone interpretor or a custom executable
 - Supports Lua versions 5.1, 5.2, 5.3 and [LuaJIT](https://luajit.org/)